Wildwood schools to keep Warriors name

 Attempts to contact the Native American Guardian’s Association were unsuccessful.
 Someone responded to an email saying an interview could be arranged, but there was no number included for further communication as of Tuesday morning.

-The school also posted an announcement of the decision to Twitter, where it was automatically flagged at “potentially sensitive content.”
+The school also posted an announcement of the decision on Twitter, where it was automatically flagged as “potentially sensitive content.”

 Contact Bill Barlow: